kojingharang/TOTP-tool/README.md

 # How to use

-Open index.html and just paste labels and secrets.

-See default value of textarea for labels and secrets.
+Open index.html and just paste totp url.
+See default value of textarea.